Guide written by:

 - Power tool brand

-Battery-operated power tools may not offer the same level of performance as their mains-powered counterparts (circular saws, jigsaws, etc.), but the freedom you get with cordless tools is unbeatable.
-Other tools, such as electric screwdrivers, are almost exclusively powered by batteries and even work best using this technology.
+Battery-operated power tools may not offer the same level of performance as their mains-powered counterparts (such as circular saws, jigsaws, etc.), but the freedom you get with cordless tools is unbeatable.
+Other tools, such as electric screwdrivers, are almost exclusively powered by batteries and work all the better for it!

 Choosing the right type of charger should be quite straightforward.
 You simply have to think about the following: